Usman-Khan707/Class-Conditioned-Industrial-Defect-Detection-Using-YOLO11-and-MobileNetV3/README.md

 ### Dataset used by this project

-The data used in RIDAC should be understood as two related but distinct datasets:
+The data used in this project should be understood as two related but distinct datasets:

 1. **Original VisA data:** the source RGB images and anomaly masks obtained from the Visual Anomaly dataset.
-2. **RIDAC-derived Roboflow export:** a project-specific object-instance segmentation dataset created by selecting 15 normal and 15 anomalous source images from each of the 12 VisA categories, manually annotating object polygons in Roboflow, and applying the documented preprocessing and augmentations.
+2. **Roboflow export:** a project-specific object-instance segmentation dataset created by selecting 15 normal and 15 anomalous source images from each of the 12 VisA categories, manually annotating object polygons in Roboflow, and applying the documented preprocessing and augmentations.

 The derived annotation seed therefore contains: